 Simply Hosting – Both of my blogs are hosted Simply Hosting.
 They are not one of the “big names” in hosting, so you may not be familiar with them.
-I’ve used them for 8 or 9 years and have found the service to be top-notch.
+I’ve used them for almost 10 years and have found the service to be top-notch.

 ConvertKit – I am all about ConvertKit.
 I’ve used MailChimp, Aweber, and Active Campaign and nothing else compares.
 ConvertKit is easy to use and it has automations that let you tag and segment subscribers so that your list is super-organized.

 Thrive Landing Pages – I use Thrive Landing Pages to create all my landing pages.
 It’s a plug-in that works with WordPress.
 I tried several other options, before settling on Thrive including other plug-ins and Instapage, which has a monthly fee.
 I liked the fact that Thrive was a one-time fee rather than monthly and I found it easier to use than the other plug-ins I tried.
 Plus, there are tons of templates!

 Thrive Leads – Thrive Leads is another WordPress plug-in by the Thrive team.
 I use Thrive Leads to create a variety of pop-ups, scroll mats, in-line forms, and more, all of which help me collect emails.
 You can do A/B testing with Thrive Leads so that you can tweak your forms and compare performance.
 Plus, the reporting is great, which I love!

 DPD – DPD is what I use to sell most of my ebooks and coaching services.
 It has a simple, flat-rate pricing structure that is based on the number of products in your store.
 Unlike many other sales portals, there are no transaction fees, which I love.